What is the best storage for video editing? Learn how to set up your RAID or NAS video storage with an effective backup and workflow strategy.

 As a video creator your camera source video files are the most valuable thing you have.
 Project files are usually small, and easy to back up.
 Almost everything else can conceivably be recreated.
 But if you lose your source video files, you’ve lost everything.

-Making sure you’ve got reliable, fast video storage to work from is the first step.
+Making sure you’ve got reliable, fast online video storage to work from is the first step.
 However, it’s not enough by itself.
 It’s important to have an overall strategy and workflow for duplication, media management, and disaster recovery.
 This involves both hardware, and software that needs to integrate well with the way you work.
-There is a lot more to think about than just plugging in a hard drive.

 The goal of this article is to break down what’s important, what things you really shouldn’t compromise on, and the simplest ways to implement critical best practices on a budget.